BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 _switch_run
 ```

 This, however, depends _if_ the compiler is able to `inline` a function.
+See [-Winline](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#index-Winline).

 The fact of the matter is it is possible for the compiler to `inline` the switch case function as opposed to the computed goto, which is covered in the next section.